KirkBrooks/listbox_class/README.md

 <!-- Type your summary here -->
 ## `listbox` class
 This is a 4D database demonstrating the use of a class for managing listboxes containing collection or entity selections.
+It is written in v19R4.
+You can use it in prior versions down to 18R6 but may need to make a few changes.

 To use simply instantiate the class with the name of the listbox object.